Pregnancy Weight Gain Calculator

 Frequently Asked Questions

-What if I'm gaining weight too quickly or slowly?
+What if I am gaining weight faster or slower than recommended?

 How often should I weigh myself during pregnancy?

-Can I lose weight during pregnancy if I'm overweight?
+Can I intentionally lose weight during pregnancy if I started overweight?

 Sources